grntco/100daysofcode/README.md

 Day 80: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Learned about HTML default styles, CSS resets, and CSS units.

 Day 81: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Learned about more text styles and CSS properties.
 Getting a better grasp of what I can do with these languages, and which prop/values to use in CSS.

+Day 82: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Learned about advanced selectors in CSS, such as pseudo-classes and pseudo-elements.
+Also completed CSS Diner which was a fun little task.